How to see the forest despite the trees: Matroids in the background

-As noted after Theorem \ref{Horn} of Horn, it suffices to require the inequality only for closed and non-separable sets $X$.
-When $M$ is a graphic matroid, we are back at Nash-Williams' theorem, and when $M$ is a matroid representable over a field, we are back at Theorem \ref{Horn} of Horn.
-This theorem immediately provides a characterization of graphs whose edge-set can be partitioned into $k$ forests, each consisting of at most $l$ edges.
+When $M$ is a graphic matroid, we are back at Nash-Williams' theorem, and when $M$ is a matroid representable over a field, we are back at Horn's Theorem \ref{Horn}, up to some minor technical steps.
+This theorem immediately provides a characterization of graphs whose edge set can be partitioned into $k$ forests, each consisting of at most $l$ edges.

-However, a straight extension of Tutte's Theorem II to a matroidal framework was described only in the fundamental paper \cite{Edmonds-Fulkerson} of Edmonds and Fulkerson, who proved the following result (formulated here in our terms).
+However, a direct extension of Tutte's Theorem II to a matroidal framework was described only in the fundamental paper of Edmonds and Fulkerson \cite{Edmonds-Fulkerson}, who proved the following result (formulated here in our terms).